furrybrackets/Liquid/README.md

 const __CounterInstance = new Counter(0, document.getElementById('counter__buttonin'));
 __CounterInstance.setup();
 ```
 Looks great!
 Our code works.
 Except we have one problem, our button is blank on setup!
 How do we fix that?
-With the `start()` method.
-We can inject some HTML into our element before anything else.
-Just make one small change ot our code:
+Just add it to the end of our `setup()` function.
 ```jsx
 // Counter class
 class Counter {